pquiring/llrp/readme.txt

 Major changes:
  -0.1 : upgraded to mina 2.x
  -0.2 : replaced minx 2.x deprecated methods
+ -0.3 : upgrade to slf/2.x and fix connection issues

 Notes:
   - JavaForce is only used for build scripts to download dependancies and build deployment artifacts